 The relational issues addressed here for music in worship—the secondary and its substitutes—apply also to preaching and gesture.
 Preaching and teaching the Word are primary in evangelical churches, and do most of the “work” of a worship service.
 Sermons take up the bulk of the worship service’s time frame, and preachers are clearly defined by secondary matter of what they do and have.
 What they do (“Great sermon, Pastor!”) and have (style, eloquence, wit) often seem to be valued more highly than any other criteria, notably sensitivity to what is qualitative and awareness of the relational.
 In principle this is similar to hiring professional musicians.

-Throughout this theology of worship, we have discussed contrasts and conflicts: uncommon and common, primary and secondary, inner out and outer in, qualitative and quantitative, relational language and referential language, intimate relational connection and relational distance, whole ontology and function and fragmented/reduced ontology and function, behind the veil and in front of the veil, ‘singing’ in tune and performing out of tune.
+Throughout this theology of worship, we have discussed contrasts and conflicts: uncommon and common, primary and secondary, inner out and outer in, qualitative and quantitative, relational language and referential language, intimate relational connection and relational distance, whole ontology and function and fragmented/reduced ontology and function, without the veil and with the veil, ‘singing’ in tune and performing out of tune.
 These are not merely academic conceptual categories, but relational dynamics all pertaining to our theological anthropology, and on whose terms we live in relationship together—God’s whole terms or our reduced terms.
 Our understanding of these contrasts and conflicts ongoingly sharpens and deepens as we grow in the primacy of relationship together with God.

 The relational implications of the who, the what, and the how of our reciprocal relational response to the whole of God are critical for us to face up to and understand in order to listen to God’s heart from inner out and receive his person vulnerably extended to us with our whole person.
 Though difficult to face, we need to become more sensitive to and take responsibility for how we relationally affect God negatively in order to go deeper with him in his relational response of grace to us.
 This dashes any false assumptions we have that we do not affect God negatively (e.g. Jn 14:9; Eph 4:30).